FaithBeam/GSync_Flip_Switch/README.md

 Just run the .sh file.

 ## Gotchas
+* No error handling in environments where this wouldn't work.
 * Running the tool back-to-back too quickly may cause settings not to be applied.
 * Untested in multi-monitor setups.